geekcom/ms-demistified/microservices-architecture-demistified.md

 # Team composition and approach

-Each team should be totally independent of the other team.
-The teams should be created around microservices and preferentially the teams should be together or as close as possible from each other so they can share their own practices and approach to solve problems inspired by the high level architecture and guidelines.
+Each team should be totally independent of other teams.
+The teams should be created to fit a  micro services implementation and preferentially the teams should be together or as close as possible from each other so they can share their own good practices and approach to solve problems inspired by the high level architecture and guidelines.

 # Lessons learned